SimonWang9610/api/README.md

 1. It only supports `get/post` method
 2. For `EventSource` in this package, some `ConnectionOption` may not work, which requiring more tests
+3. For mobile, the `ResponseChunk.chunk` defaults to use `utf8.decode` to convert to `String`.
+In future, it may should expose the bytes to users directly.
-3. on the web, the `XMLHttpRequest.responseType` is hard coded as `text` for behaving closely as `EventSource`.
+4. on the web, the `XMLHttpRequest.responseType` is hard coded as `text` for behaving closely as `EventSource`.
 Besides, due to `XMLHttpRequest.responseText` is incremental, so I have to extract a chunk data like below:

 ```dart
       final chunk = xhr.responseText!.substring(_loaded);